streembit/streembit-cli/README.md

 }
 ```

-**Fields:**

 Password: To decrypt account information in the SQLITE database.
-For development purpose and make easy to develop the software define this password in the config file.
-In production, provide this password from the command line using the --pasword (or -s) command line switch.
+Provide password in the command line using `--pwd` (or `--pwd=`) command line switch.
+Once you initially setup password use this the same password in further script start ups.
 See "node streembit.js --help" for more command line arguments.

+**Fields:**

 The "database_name" field: This is the SQLITE database name.
 Default value is "streembitsql".
 You may change it for production or for testing purpose.
 For using different databases in production or testing.